School Zone Snow Removal

 - We measure the height of snow piles in school zones once all priority streets grading is complete (within 72 hours after a snowfall ends).

-- City or contractor crews remove the piles within 72 hours once the average height of snow piles is 60 centimetres.
+- City or contractor crews remove designated snow piles in school zones within 72 hours once the average height is 60 cm.

 How you can help us